-This cleaning method is particularly effective for gross and stubborn contaminations, such as paint residues and corrosion.
+This cleaning method is particularly effective for tough and stubborn contamination, such as paint residues and corrosion.
 During the process, fine sand grains are being blasted against the surface that needs to be cleaned and abrade the dirt.
-It is possible to choose between different sizes of grain to obtain different results.
-We have an in-house blasting cabinet with state-of-the-art blasting and suction technology, but we also provide a transport service.
+It is possible to choose among many grain sizes to obtain different results.
+We have a dedicated in-house chamber with state-of-the-art blasting and suction technology.
+We also provide transportation for workpieces to our blasting workshop.
 We intend to keep our services as convenient and affordable as possible for you.

 This method is, similarly to sand blasting, especially effective for coarse soiling.
 Instead of sand, small glass beads or crushed glass is blasted against the object.
 Different grain sizes can obtain different results, depending on your needs.
 Glass bead blasting is most commonly used for surface finishing or deburring.